 Overview

 BirdSend and MailerLite both serve email marketers but with different priorities.
-BirdSend is a budget email marketing platform built for content creators.
-MailerLite is a user-friendly email marketing with website builder.
+BirdSend is a lightweight email marketing platform built for content creators.
+MailerLite is a user-friendly email marketing platform with website and landing-page features.

 BirdSend's Niche